kinetrahq/website/README.md

-# Kinetra Website
+# Meridian Website

-This repository contains the source code and assets for the official Kinetra website.
+This repository contains the source code and assets for the official Meridian website.

 The site itself can be found [here](https://www.gokinetra.com) and is hosted via GitHub pages.

 ---

-© Kinetra, 2026
+© Meridian, 2026